 My husband, Dr. Goat, and I share many interests, tastes, and preferences.
 Still, we are very different individuals.
 Anyone who knows us can attest.
 But when the proof of our differences shows up in the genotyping, well, that’s science.

-I’ll let him tell you the rest of the story here in part 2 of the ADHD Roller Coaster series on Gene-Testing to Inform ADHD Drug Therapy.
-If you missed it, here is part 1.
+Here’s the rest of the story here in part 2 of this ADHD Roller Coaster series on Gene-Testing to Inform ADHD Drug Therapy.
+If you missed the overview: Genetic-Testing for ADHD Medications: Overview.

 By Dr. Goat